 The DataOps alternative is to batch changes in small amounts, continually monitor quality through automated tests, and to build in “undo” buttons when rolling out change.
 Small changes are less likely to have complex unintended consequences, so any issues they do cause can be quickly diagnosed.
-Then, with a pre-built “undo” button — perhaps a version rollback in your infrastructure — you can easily fix the issue and revisit ways to implement the change without the pressure of broken systems.
-Continuous and automatic monitoring ensures that as data systems interact with real-world data and usage, data remains reliable and available as changes are pushed out.
+Then, with a pre-built “undo” button —perhaps a version rollback in your infrastructure— you can easily fix the issue and revisit ways to implement the change without the pressure of broken systems.
+Monitor data systems continuously and automatically to ensure that data remains reliable and available as teams interact with real-world data and usage or push out changes.

-DataOps gives you the ability to fearlessly plan and implement changes to your data infrastructure.
-And once you can quickly implement many small steps, you’ll find that you cover much more distance than you would with slow, large steps.
+DataOps empowers you to fearlessly plan and implement changes to your data infrastructure.
+Once you can quickly implement many small steps, you’ll find that you cover much more distance than you would with slow, large steps.

 Reproducibility at All Levels

 Any good data analysis, data pipeline stage, or infrastructure setup must be reproducible.
-That way, it can be reused and leveraged to improve scale.
-And it can be taken into isolation for troubleshooting.
+That means it can be reused and leveraged to be more scalable.
+It also means it can be taken into isolation for troubleshooting.